top of page

 • Measure the damaged area in square feet (length × width).

-• Add contingencies for tricky access, decorative finishes, heavy damage.
+• Add contingencies for tricky access, decorative finishes, and heavy damage.

 • If damage is minimal (just cracks or spalling), you might be in the $500 – $1,200 range for small areas.